 - Complete the Brown MAT Financial Aid Application

 For additional information about the federal aid application and eligibility, please visit the Financial Aid website, or contact the Office of Financial Aid by email or by phone: (401) 863-2721.

 Urban Education Fellows Program

 Urban Education Fellows dedicate three years of postgraduate work to the Providence urban core in exchange for tuition forgiveness.
 Upon completion of the Master of Arts in Teaching program, UEFs are expected to serve in a full-time teaching position at the elementary or secondary level.
 In order to receive loan cancellation, fellows must be directly employed by a school system in the Providence urban core.
-For more information about the UEF program please see http://www.brown.edu/academics/education/graduate/mat/admissions/finaid/uef/urban-education-fellowship.
+Please see the UEF webpage for more information.